ZhelunChen/HILFT-ASHP-DEMO/README.md

 ### TES
 Same as **Default** except:
-- Building type: On top of the ASHRAE 90.1-2004 envelope, additional internal surface layers with phase change material were added to the ceiling and walls.
+- Building type: On top of the ASHRAE 90.1-2004 budling envelope, additional internal surface layers with phase change material were added to the ceiling and walls.

 ### MPC&TES
 A combination of **MPC** and **TES**